second-state/SSVMRPC/documentation/specifications/http_post_specification.md

 		},
 		"function": {
-			"name": "add", // function name as per wat file "arguments": [2, 2] // valid arguments of the function, in the correct order },
+			"name": "add", // function name as per wat file "arguments": [2, 2], // valid arguments of the function, in the correct order "argument_types": ["i32", "i32"], // valid Wasm data types which the function is programmed to receive "return_type": "i32" // valid Wasm data which the function is programmed to return },
 		"modules": ["wasi-core", "rust"] // can be blank or list as many modules as required }